Got Questions?

 A : If you are considering to acquire the Lite Edition (MP3), read this first ...
 The short answer is that unless you have the Standard or Premium Edition of the same course, don't get the Lite Edition just yet.
 Here is the longer answer.
 With the Rapid Learning System, there are two levels of learning materials:

 - Primary Level: There are three essential components for any rapid learning course (1) Narrated Video Tutorials x24 (2) Problem-Solving Drills x24 (3) Super-Review Cheatsheets x24.
 These three parts work together synergetically, hour by hour and chapter by chapter in 24 chapters for each course, to accomplish the maximum learning result.
-These three components are available from Standard Edition (12-month Online Only), Premium Edition (CD Life-time with Printables), and Platinum Edition (DVD Life-time with Printables+MP3).
+These three components are available from the Standard Edition (12-month Online Only), Premium Edition (CD Life-time with Printables), and Platinum Edition (DVD Life-time with Printables+MP3).

 Section C: Chemistry Courses